 Bird watching and bird feeding are enjoyed by millions of people each year and provide many benefits to both people and our feathered friends.
-Bird watching is education and allows us to experience nature in our own backyard.
-Bird feeding supplements their natural food source, and provides energy for migration.
-Birds provide insect control, weed control and flower pollination.
+Bird watching is educational and allows us to experience nature in our own backyard.
+Feeding birds helps to supplement their natural food source, and provides energy for migration.
+Birds provide many benefits such as insect control and flower pollination.

 Did you know that placing bird feed or human food on the ground may be detrimental to wildlife in the area?
-When wild animals such as deer or raccoon ingest bird feed, it can cause serious health issues such as disease transmission and inadequate nutrition.
-Wildlife may start depending upon this source of food and lose their fear of humans causing them to come around more often.
+It can cause serious health issue for wildlife such as deer who may be attracted to it.
+Wildlife may start depending upon this source of food, causing them to come around more often and possibly lose their fear of humans.

 DO’S AND DON’TS OF FEEDING BIRDS